eguneys/solsido/DRAFT.md

 Shift + 1: Backward one sub beat
 Shift + 4: Backward 4 sub beats

+### Preface

+ This project is a tribute to lichess.org and many thanks to it's main contributors.

+ Lasolsido started as a hobby project, while learning about music.
+Most resources about music is not even behind ads but heavy paywalls.
+To every humble game developer, who want's to access this kind of resources, this is completely, and forever will be free.

+ Lasolsido is under MIT License, and open source.

+ Though donations are appreciated <3.

 ### References

 - WebAudio Youtube https://www.youtube.com/watch?v=uasGsHf7UYA